werrkemi/Localizations.json/README.md

 Before you contribute, you need to decide whether you are creating new country or improving existing country.

-For new countries, since we do not have any `JSON` file, create `New Business` in Manager.
-The business name needs to be name of your country.
+For new countries, since we do not have any `JSON` file, there is nothing to import.
+Therefore just create `New Business` in Manager and create your country-specific report in there.

-For existing countries, you will be importing `JSON` file into Manager to get started:
+For existing countries, you need to import existing `JSON` file into Manager to get started:

 1. [Download the latest version](https://github.com/Manager-io/Localizations.json/archive/master.zip) of this repository in ZIP format.
 2. Unzip the archive.